rescrv/libmacaroons/README.md

 Let's go ahead and try to verify the macaroon to see if the request is authorized.
 To verify the request, we need to provide the verifier with Alice's macaroon, and the secret that was used to construct it.
-In a real application, we would retrieve the secret using ``M.identifier''; here, we know the secret and provide it directly.
+In a real application, we would retrieve the secret using 'M.identifier;' here, we know the secret and provide it directly.
 A verifier can only ever successfully verify the macaroon when provided with the macaroon and its corresponding secret---no secret, no authorization.